prakharmrsl/easypcceo.github.io/pages/gaming-pc-lifespan.md

 For example, my friend Diego built his gaming PC when he was in the 8th grade (probably 5-6 years ago at this point).
 He invested a lot of money in his PC at the time, opting for an i7-4790K and an R9 290X, with 16GB of DDR3 RAM, and an SSD.

-At the time, his PC was an absolute monster that cost nearly $2,000 when all was said and done.
+His PC was an absolute monster that cost nearly $2,000 when all was said and done.
 He hasn't upgraded a thing aside from adding another SSD, and the PC is still trucking along.

 However, he's not maxing the latest titles at 1440p ultra settings, nor does he play *insanely* demanding games.